 We’ve found that the best tools for managing hybrid remote teams recreate the characteristics that made working in an office so appealing.
 Connection, collaboration, and alignment—not the long commute or someone accidentally eating your lunch.

 - Foster Connections with Informal Communication

 When you think of random, serendipitous meetings, you probably don’t think of working from the sofa at home.
 Those “passing in the kitchen” or “waiting by the elevator” moments are unique to office settings, and many people think that they’re critical to building and maintaining the connections employees need to work well together.
-A Gartner survey of 12,000 workers found that “social connectivity, it turns out, is what enables us to be collaboratively productive.”
+A BCG survey of 12,000 workers found that “social connectivity, it turns out, is what enables us to be collaboratively productive.”